biomedical-informatics/pbi-home/course_information.md

 ## Coursework

 There will be one piece of summative assessment in the course accounting for 20% of your final grade.
-The assessed coursework will be set on **Monday 27th October** and is due **@12pm on Friday 14th November**.
-Note that this course has a no extension or ETA policy in place (see LEARN page) so that I can mark all the coursework and get feedback to you in a timely manner on Thursday 20th November (~1 week after the deadline).
+The assessed coursework will be set on **Thursday 30th October** and is due **@12pm on Monday 17th November**.
+Note that this course has a no extension or ETA policy in place (see LEARN page) so that I can mark all the coursework and get feedback to you in a timely manner on Friday 28th November.

 ## Exam